 Why alternative treatments and orthodox treatments are sometimes combined

-There are two reasons that cancer patients combine alternative treatments with orthodox treatments (this is sometimes called: Complementary Medicine).
+There are two reasons that cancer patients combine alternative treatments with orthodox treatments (this is sometimes called: Complementary or Integrative Medicine).

 First, a person may secretly (or with his or her doctor's permission) take alternative treatment plans designed to treat cancer in conjunction with orthodox treatments.
 Their logic may be that two treatments for cancer is better than one.

 But is it smart to take substances that are killing your immune system (orthodox) with substances that are trying to build your immune system (alternative)?